Discover Student Loans Review

 |Loan Amounts||$5,000 – $150,000|

-Refinance and consolidation can be a smart move for those looking to make only one payment on their student loans, or those looking to lower their monthly payment.
-Borrowers are more likely to get approved after they have started working a full-time job, as they have likely established credit scores and a history of income and payments on other debt.
+Borrowers are more likely to get approved after they have started working a full-time job, as they likely have established credit scores and a history of income and payments on other debt.

 Fees and Loan Limits

 Like other Discover private student loans, consolidation loans through the lender have no required fees for origination, application, funding, or prepayment.
-Loan limits are up to $150,000.
+The maximum loan limit is $150,000.

 Because consolidation loans through Discover are only available to students who have graduated or left their degree program, the only repayment option is full principal and interest, starting 30 days after the loan is funded.